yetanotheruservasya/fastapi-postgres-pgvector/README.md

 # FastAPI + PostgreSQL + pgVector + pgAdmin

-🚀 **A fully containerized stack for storing, normalizing, and searching company data**, with support for JSONB, structured data, and vector search.
+🚀 **A fully containerized stack for storing, normalizing, and searching entities**, with support for JSONB, structured data, and vector search.

 ---